tonai/storybook-addon-themes/README.md

 ## Parameters

-The `themes` parameter also accept an object with the following properties:
+The `themes` parameter accept an object with the following properties:

 * `default` (`string` - optional): Name of theme selected by default
 * `list` (`Theme[]` - required): The list of themes